 Tip: If you are using a Mac laptop, here you can get the tutorial: How to transfer photos from iPhone to Mac.

 STEP 2.
 Preview iPhone Photos

 With your iPhone connected to your laptop and selected "Photos" on the left-hand side of the program interface, there will show up all photo albums on your iPhone, such as Camera Roll, Photo Library, and Videos.
 Click those albums one by one to see photos respectively.
 To preview any picture, just right-click the image and choose "Preview."

 STEP 3.
 Transfer Photos from iPhone to Laptop

 Select the photos you want to transfer to your laptop and click "Export" > "Export to PC" and the photos you selected will be automatically transferred to your laptop/desktop.
 If necessary, you can choose any photo album and export all photos in this album to PC in batch.

-Then you can view the transferred photos on laptop at ease.
+After you download photos from iPhone to Windows, you can view the transferred photos on laptop at ease.
 If you didn't choose other location, the photos should be saved on "Drive:C" > "Program Files".

 Transfer pictures from iPhone to PC without hassle;